Lebanon:Operations of the Islamic Resistance on Monday, July...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 5:05 p.m. the Zebdine Barracks in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.
+- the fighters of the Islamic Resistance targeted a gathering of “Israeli” enemy soldiers in the vicinity of the “Biranit” Barracks with rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 06:00 p.m. the Al-Raheb Site with artillery shells, scoring direct hits.
+- the fighters of the Islamic Resistance targeted at 10:50 a.m. the espionage equipment at the Al-Raheb Site with guided missiles, scoring direct hits and destroying the equipment.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes particularly in the village of Kfarhouna, the Islamic Resistance fighters targeted the “HaGoshrim” settlement with a barrage of Katyusha rockets.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in the village of Hula, the Islamic Resistance fighter targeted the Al-Manara settlement with the appropriate weapons.
+- the fighters of the Islamic Resistance targeted Al-Summaqa Site in the Occupied Kfarchouba Hills with artillery shells.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in the villages of Baraachit and Kfarhouna [the aggression that led to the destruction of the farm], the Islamic Resistance fighters targeted at 8:15 p.m. the “Yesud HaMa'ala” settlement with a barrage of Katyusha rockets.
+- And in retaliation to the "Israeli" enemy's attacks on the steadfast southern villages and safe homes, particularly the horrific massacre in the city of Bint Jbeil, which led to the martyrdom of civilians, the fighters of the Islamic Resistance targeted “Kiryat Shmona” Settlement [occupied Khalsa village] with dozens of Falaq and Katyusha rockets.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly in the village of Hula, Islamic Resistance fighters targeted at 8:40 p.m. a position of “Israeli” troops in the “Metula” settlement with direct weapons.

 {And victory comes only from Allah – the Almighty, All-Wise.}